Schmallenberg: History

 There is evidence from 1273 and 1292 of blacksmiths working in Schmallenberg and there have been cutlers and trip hammers for a long time.
 The town joined alliances with Medebach, Hallenberg and Winterberg and was a member of the Hanseatic League.
 It used to be a Colognian minting place in the 13th century.
 After weapon techniques had changed and to the archbishop, Schmallenberg had lost its fortified status, the town went through an economical crisis in the 16th century.

 In 1812, the wall and its gates were torn down.
 In the last of the three big fires of 1732, 1746 and 1822, 131 of 151 houses burnt down and Schmallenberg was rebuilt in the now characteristic structure (“Prussian ladder system”) with its half-timbered houses and slated roofs.

 In 1800, the town's iron manufacturing industry was the second largest in the whole Duchy of Westphalia.
 Major competition and high costs led to the decline of the industry, and a shift towards textile manufacturing in Schmallenberg.
-By 1871, there were seven companies belonging to textile industry.
+By 1871, there were seven companies belonging to the textile industry.
 Textile manufacturing remained the most important business type for the following years.